sapanywhereai/anywhere-api-sample/IntegrationDemoApp/README.md

 Getting Started
 ---------------
-If you do not have access to SAP Anywhere tenant, go to the [SAP Anywhere Solution Portal](https://eap-us.sapanywhere.com) and get your own trial account.
+If you do not have access to SAP Anywhere tenant, go to the [SAP Anywhere Developer Center](https://dev-us.sapanywhere.com) and get your own developer sandbox.

 Establish Connection to SAP Anywhere
 ------------------------------------
-Create [Private App](https://dev-eu.sapanywhere.com/manual/private_app) in your SAP Anywhere tenant.
+Create [Private App](https://doc-us.sapanywhere.com/api/app/private_app) in your SAP Anywhere tenant.
 Create `config.properties` in your user's home folder:
 ```bash
 cd ~